dtcenter/METplus/docs/Release_Guide/index.rst

 Instructions Summary
 ====================

-Instructions are provided for three types of software releases:
+Instructions are provided for the following types of software releases:

+#. **Coordinated Release** consisting of a group of software component releases

 #. **Official Release** (e.g. vX.Y.Z) from the develop branch (becomes the new main_vX.Y branch)